 Thursday, November 1st

-· Participants will be able to either hike up the mountain or enjoy a shaman-led “temazcal” Mayan sweat lodge where hot coal ovens turn an igloo-like structure into a sauna, filled with the scents of fresh mint, eucalyptus, chamomile flowers, and other medicinal herbs
+- Participants will be able to either hike up the mountain or, for an additional cost, enjoy a shaman-led “temazcal” Mayan sweat lodge where hot coal ovens turn an igloo-like structure into a sauna, filled with the scents of fresh mint, eucalyptus, chamomile flowers, and other medicinal herbs

 Friday, November 2nd

-· Morning visit to various markets in Mexico City, including traditional food and spice markets, the flower market, and the witches market, which specializes in hard-to-find herbs, potions, and animals.
+- Morning visit to various markets in Mexico City, including traditional food and spice markets, the flower market, and the witches market, which specializes in hard-to-find herbs, potions, and medicinals.